Arcjet bot detection allows you to manage traffic by automated clients and bots.

 // Bots not in the allow list will be blocked if (decision.isDenied()) { return error(403, "Forbidden"); }

-// Arcjet Pro plan verifies the authenticity of common bots using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofed)) { return error(403, "Forbidden"); }
+// Paid Arcjet accounts include additional verification checks using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofedBot)) { return error(403, "Forbidden"); }

 const aj = arcjet({ key: env.ARCJET_KEY!, // Get your site key from https://app.arcjet.com rules: [ detectBot({ mode: "LIVE", // will block requests.
 Use "DRY_RUN" to log only // Block all bots except the following allow: [ "CATEGORY:SEARCH_ENGINE", // Google, Bing, etc // Uncomment to allow these other common bot categories // See the full list at https://arcjet.com/bot-list //"CATEGORY:MONITOR", // Uptime monitoring services //"CATEGORY:PREVIEW", // Link previews e.g. Slack, Discord ], }), ],});